Home » Cardiovascular Health » Cardiovascular Disease Prevention » Heart Health Care

 Symptoms of Cardiac Arrhythmia

 In some cases, your cardiac arrhythmia may not produce any symptoms.
-You may not experience it in any way, but your physician may pick it up on an electrocardiogram (ECG).
+You may not experience it in any way, but your may pick it up on an electrocardiogram (ECG).
 Occasionally, however, some symptoms are present and noticeable.
 These could include feelings of fluttering or “flip flops” in your cheat which are termed palpitations.
 You may feel dizzy suddenly or have a pounding in your chest.
 Chest discomfort, fatigue, shortness of breath, and occasionally fainting can accompany your irregular heartbeats.

 Getting Diagnosed